imAliAsad/VisualStudioRevitTemplate/README.md

 - Restart the Visual Studio, click on *File->New->Project*, and you should see `Revit 2017 WPF Addin` project template under Visual C#.

+## Features
+- The project is setup with MVVM
+- Auto create ribbon tab and panel
+- Well organized code and files

 ## Contact me?
  - :e-mail: [Email](mailto:imaliasad@outlook.com)